 Drawing students from all four of Loyola’s undergraduate colleges, the University Honors Program (UHP) offers a diverse and engaging curriculum imparted by outstanding faculty.
 Our small, interdisciplinary seminars encourage discussion, collaboration and critical thinking, while our co-curricular community engagement and social activities are designed to build and develop relationships among our students, and with faculty and staff, as well.
 Throughout their four years, Honors students can take advantage of a range of experiential learning opportunities, including collaborative research and scholarship with faculty, study abroad, and internships in New Orleans and beyond.

-Honors courses replace certain Common Curriculum requirements throughout the four undergraduate years, and therefore do not add to the number of requirements for graduation.
+The UHP is open to qualified students of all majors.
+Honors courses replace required introductory Common Curriculum classes and many advanced Common Curriculum requirements throughout the four undergraduate years.
+Consequently, the Honors’ curriculum does not add to the number of requirements for graduation.

 Once accepted into the University Honors Program, students are required to maintain a 3.3 grade point average.

 For more information about how the University Honors Program at Loyola University New Orleans lives out the Ignatian mission of the university, you may read the “Essential Characteristics of a Jesuit Honors Program.”